nightscout/user_guide/nightscout/nightscout_plugins.md

 f-editreatmentprofile

-Integrated Share2Nightscout Bridge

-Users who are uploading Dexcom Share data using an iOS device paired with the Share receiver can now configure the Nightscout site to use the Share data without running a separate bridge app.
-(A site running Funnel Cake can configure the integrated Share variables in the site settings for an Azure site for free.)

-NOTE: For full directions to set up a Nightscout Bridge site (e.g., you do not yet have a Nightscout site at all), see: Nightscout with iOS and Dexcom Share (Bridge).

-The following information is for someone who is updating an existing Nightscout site (with or without bridge) and wants to enable bridge variables.
-To configure Share, you must ENABLE bridge (see detail above).
-In addition, the following variables are used in your Azure or Heroku settings to configure the Share2Nightscout Bridge integration:

-    BRIDGE_USER_NAME (Required: the user name associated with the Share account) BRIDGE_PASSWORD (Required: the password associated with the Share account) BRIDGE_INTERVAL (Optional: the time to wait between each update.
-The default is 150000 – 2.5 minutes.
-    BRIDGE_MAX_COUNT (Optional: The maximum number of records to fetch per update.
-The default is 1.)
-    BRIDGE_FIRST_FETCH_COUNT (Optional: Maximum number of records to fetch during the very first update only.
-The default is 3.)
-    BRIDGE_MAX_FAILURES (Optional: How many failures happen trying to retrieve data before giving up.
-The default is 3.)
-    BRIDGE_MINUTES (Optional: The time window to search for new data per update.
-The default is one day in minutes – 1400).

-At the very minimum, the following variables must be set to use Share2Nightscout Bridge:

-In App Settings (Azure):
-bridge-enable

-In Connection Strings (Azure):

-bridge-vars

 NOTE: If you experience a problem using the integrated Share in Azure, you may need to use an external free service like Uptime Robot.
 This service will visit your site every five minutes and help keep it from stopping when you are not viewing the data.
 (Update: Setting up Uptime Robot is recommended for all bridge users.
 Instructions for setting up can be found in the Nightscout with iOS and Dexcom Share (Bridge) resource.)